 A: Clicking on any of the photographs will link you to the highest-resolution version.
 Your browser may shrink it to fit your screen, so try clicking again to zoom in for the best detail.

 Q: I want to show Ice Patrol to a friend.
 What’s the easiest way to get there on his computer?

 A: Type icepatrol.ca into his browser.
 You will be taken to the latest post.

 Q: I’d like to see how this year compares to previous years.
 Are the old pictures available?

 A: Yes.
 There’s an Archive Widget at the right that lets you look at the posts from 2014 to the present month by month.
-Before 2014, the Ice Patrol pictures were in albums at PhotoBucket, and you can find a links to those albums if you scroll way down.
+Before 2014, the Ice Patrol pictures were in albums at PhotoBucket, and links to those albums are just below the Archive Widget.

 Q: Do the ice roads take longer to melt than the regular ice?